Having a documented process in any organization is essential — and SOPs for manufacturing are no different.

 You can follow many SOP templates when mapping out the document.
 The most simple way to do so is the step-by-step checklist, which lists all processes in a straightforward manner.

 A more detailed version is the hierarchical format, where each step takes into account multiple decisions and their outcomes.
-Then comes the flowchart format, where the steps are represented in a graphical form.
+Then comes the process map or flowchart, where the steps are represented in a graphical form.

 Here’s an example of a step-by-step process of creating a joined report with Scribe: